w3c-fedid/idp-registration/README.md

 ## Registration

-The first stage isn't much different from (the largely unsuccessful) `navigator.registerProtocolHandler()`, allowing any website to prompt the user for a permission to use it as a login provider.
+The first stage isn't much different from `navigator.registerProtocolHandler()`, allowing any website to prompt the user for a permission to use it as a login provider.
 In this stage, an IdP must explicitly make itself available as a registered IdP by invoking the API:

 ```javascript
 IdentityProvider.register("https://idp.example/config.json")